o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/tutorial-team-admin.md

 ---
-description: ' Create a managed group of &IAM; users for &cloud; in &ALYlong;. '
+description: ' Create a managed group of IAM users for Cloud Canvas in Amazon Lumberyard. '
-title: Create &IAM; Users and Groups to Administer &cloud; Teams
+title: Create IAM Users and Groups to Administer Cloud Canvas Teams
 ---
 # Create IAM Users and Groups to Administer Cloud Canvas Teams {#cloud-canvas-tutorial-team-admin}